aayush-sukhija/weather_analysis/README.md

   The code will generate charts and publish them in image files which you can see in same repository after complete execution of the script.
+  These images can be further published into html web pages.

   # Enhancement
-  Error handling need to be implemented.
+  Advance Error handling need to be implemented.
-  Different locations have different structure of datasets, Need to make code generalize which will work for all locations